ritza-co/styleguide.ritza.co/docs/writing-course/coding-for-writers.md

 ## Details

 The course will be run mainly in [our community Slack group](https://ritza.co/slack.html).
-You'll be working through chapters of our book [Learn Python the Right Way](https://learnpythontherightway.com) and sharing your writing experise with participants from the other half of the course ([writing for coders](#)), while also getting feedback from the [Ritza team](https://ritza.co/team.html).
+You'll be working through chapters of our book [Learn Python the Right Way](https://learnpythontherightway.com) and sharing your writing experise with participants from the other half of the course ([Writing for Coders](./writing-for-coders.md)), while also getting feedback from the [Ritza team](https://ritza.co/team.html).

 * We'll start on Monday, 4 July 2022 and run through Friday, 29 July 2022.
 * There will be a weekly Zoom call, but otherwise all work and communication will be done asynchronously, via Slack.